-Murtle Lake isn’t a place many have heard of but if you like paddling, make it a point to visit one summer.
-The lake is pristine.
+Murtle Lake isn’t a place many have heard of, but if you like kayaking or canoeing, make it a point to visit one summer.
+Murtle Lake is pristine.
 The setting, ringed by mountains is gorgeous, especially at the end of the north arm.
 While it is heavily forested around the lake, there are loads of white sandy beaches that make perfect camping sites.
 And interestingly, Murtle Lake is the largest canoe or kayak-only lake in North America.

-This lake may even be the largest lake in the world that doesn’t allow motor boats – with one exception, the ranger’s boat.
+Murtle Lake may be the largest lake in the world that doesn’t allow motor boats – with one exception, the ranger’s boat.
 You can paddle over 100 km of shoreline and hike on six marked trails ranging in length from 3 km to 15 km round trip.

 You can swim too though it takes some time for the water to warm up.
-And if you’re into fishing you’ll want to bring a rod and try your luck.
-(Buy a fishing license ahead of time.)
-The lake is famous for its rainbow trout and kokanee, also known as freshwater salmon.
+And, if you’re into fishing you’ll want to bring a rod and try your luck.
+(Buy a fishing licenseahead of time.)
+Murtle Lake is famous for its rainbow trout and kokanee, also known as freshwater salmon.

-Murtle Lake in Wells Grey Park is not so easy to get to
+How to get to Murtle Lake in Wells Grey Park

-First you have to get to the town of Blue River, probably best known for being the base of Mike Wiegle Helicopter Skiing.
+First, you need to drive to the town of Blue River, probably best known for being the base of Mike Wiegle Helicopter Skiing.
 Blue River sits on the Yellowhead Highway, about three hours west of Jasper or three hours north of Kamloops depending on where you’re coming from.
 From there it’s a 27 km drive on a rough but passable gravel road that winds its way up thousands of feet to a parking lot.

 You’re still not there.

-We chose to explore the north arm of the lake only.
+We chose to kayak the north arm of Murtle Lake only.
 It’s a big lake and unless you have a week or more it’s probably best to focus on either the north arm or the west arm.